David Pittavino

 Adam Butt is an Australian Barrister based in Sydney who specializes in international arbitration, commercial litigation and human rights law.
 Prior to joining the New South Wales Bar he practiced as a solicitor at Allens Linklaters and as a senior associate in the international arbitration team at Clayton Utz.

 Adam has acted on numerous international investment and commercial arbitrations with seats in Europe, Asia, Australia, North America and the Caribbean, including several matters as assistant to Hon James Spigelman AC.
 He acts on complex commercial and human rights cases and regularly leads teams in Federal and state Supreme Courts, in cases both for and against the Crown.
-He has won major native title and Aboriginal land claim disputes across Australia, in addition to significant claims brought under the Racial Discrimination Act 1975 (Cth).
+He has also appeared successfully in the High Court.
+Adam has won major native title and Aboriginal land claim disputes across Australia, in addition to significant claims brought under the Racial Discrimination Act 1975 (Cth).

 Adam has postgraduate degrees in law and politics from New York University and Cambridge where he placed first in several subjects, and has been a visiting scholar in negotiation at Harvard.
 He is also admitted as an attorney in New York.
 Previously, Adam worked with the judges at the ICTY in The Hague, on the trial of Slobodan Milošević, and as a permanent part time assistant to two eminent international arbitrators.

-Adam is a current member of the NSW Bar Association’s Human Rights Committee.
+Adam is a current member of the NSW Bar Association’s Human Rights Committee and its International Committee.
 He regularly publishes and presents in Australia and overseas on ADR, expert evidence, contract and civil procedure.
 He has been a board member of several international ADR bodies in Australia and overseas.